Kathleen A. Richardson: Research and career

 When Richardson realised that the Naval Air Defence Laboratory did not have the facilities to support her research work, she moved to the University of Central Florida College of Optics and Photonics.
 Richardson works on the science of optical glass, and novel materials for gradient refractive index optics.
 She moved to Clemson University as Director of Materials Science and Engineering in 2004, before returning to the University of Central Florida in 2012.
 In 2014 Richardson was made president of the American Ceramic Society.

-The citation for her SPIE Maria J. Yzuel Outstanding Educator Award read, “It is important to note that education has been an integral part of Kathleen Richardson's professional career from the beginning, starting with her own PhD time ...
+The citation for her SPIE Maria J. Yzuel Outstanding Educator Award read, “education has been an integral part of Kathleen Richardson's professional career from the beginning, starting with her own PhD time ...
 She started lecturing at Alfred University immediately after finishing her master's degree and, soon after that, began teaching her short course series for SPIE and other international meetings and summer schools ...
 Throughout her career she has demonstrated a passion for optics education and has been a leader and role model in that arena,”.